 There is a debate about whether games like crossword puzzles actually enhance your memory, but research is emerging that shows “brain training” is an effective solution.

-Like growing muscles, when you push your brain beyond its current abilities you force it to grow.
-When used to push your brain to the next level, brain games a great way to enhance your mind.
+Like growing muscles, when you push your brain beyond its current abilities, you force it to grow.
+When used to push your brain to the next level, brain games are a great way to enhance your mind.

 Similar to games, apps are great trainers of the mind.
 There are a large selection of apps specific for memory enhancement and exercising your brain.

 Picked by Medical News Today out of hundreds of brain training apps, here are their top 5 apps for brain training:

 You can also check out more brain training apps here to train your mind and improve memory.

 At different price points, you’ll want to find one that works best for you.
 If you’re busy, apps may be a great solution during small waiting periods in your day.